-How to catch Zacian and Zamazenta in Pokémon Sword and Shield
+Pokémon Sword and Shield: How to catch Zacian and Zamazenta

-Your adventure doesn't end after you defeat Champion Leon.
-You still need to capture Zacian or Zamazenta, and you'll need to go on another journey across the Galar region to do so.
+Your adventure in Pokémon Sword and Shield doesn't end after you defeat Champion Leon.
+You still need to catch Zacian and Zamazenta, and you'll need to go on another journey across the Galar region to do so.
 Buckle up because you'll face some of the toughest challenges yet.
 It would be wise to have a team of Pokémon that are close to Lv.
 70 or higher.

 Note: The following contains story spoilers for the end of Pokémon Sword and Shield.